 There’s something about the sea that speaks to the soul and awakens the heart to new horizons and new points of view.
 Now I won’t pretend that I’m a man of the sea or that I fully understand that majestic voice that calls men to venture out onto the waves; nor can I mirror the character of those who choose to make their home by the shore.
 Still, I feel drawn to the changing tides and the ebb and flow of the ocean, and when I’m there, I’m a different man.

-Recently, my wife and I embarked on a little seaside adventure to the Northeastern coast as we took our 25th anniversary vacation in the little harbor town of Eastport, Maine.
+For our 25th anniversary, my wife and I embarked on a little seaside adventure to the Northeastern coast in the little harbor town of Eastport, Maine.
 We chose the location on a whim; we wanted to find a place that was peaceful and undisturbed, a haven apart from the crowds and confusion of our everyday lives.
 We had no idea what we would find there or even how we would fill our time in this quaint little fishing village, but nevertheless we made our plans and off we went.
 Maybe we were looking for renewal; maybe we just wanted to catch our breath and forget the troubles and turbulence we had left behind.

 When we arrived at The Milliken House, our bed & breakfast, we came as strangers to Mary, our host, but soon found ourselves caught up in her simple charm, her motherly care and her gracious hospitality.
 The old home seemed to welcome us as well, carrying us back to a simpler time and bidding us to surrender to the slower pace of life.
 We were struck by the quiet and the calm, as if this monument to better days with its large rooms and period furnishings was whispering to us its silent secrets and assuring us that we were safe and secure within its walls.
 Our room was spacious and appealing, a harbor of comfort for the end of each day; our breakfasts were bountiful and beautiful, served to us on elegant china plates at the large linen-draped dining room table.
 There was always tea for us when we came home from our adventures and Mary was always ready to greet us with tales of the history of Eastport and stories of colorful local characters she had come to call friends.
 Like a port in a storm, we soon came to see that this house was our refuge from the weary world that had battered and buffeted us for far too long.